keycloakify/oidc-spa/README.md

   <a href="https://docs.oidc-spa.dev">Documentation</a>
 </p>

-An Open ID Connect client for single page applications, particularly suitable for [Vite](https://vitejs.dev/) projects.
+A fully-featured OpenID Connect client for single-page applications (SPAs).

-This library is for integrating your application with OIDC Server like [Keycloak](https://www.keycloak.org/), [Ory Hydra](https://www.ory.sh/hydra/) or [Dex](https://dexidp.io/). &#x20;
+With `oidc-spa`, you can integrate your application with authentication providers like [Keycloak](https://www.keycloak.org/), [Auth0](https://auth0.com/), or [Okta](https://www.okta.com/).

-In straightforward terms, oidc-spa enable login/registration in your web application.
-When used in conjunction with Keycloak (for example), it enables you to offer a modern and secure authentication experience with minimal coding effort.
-This includes options for signing in via Google, X, GitHub, or other social media platforms.
-We provide comprehensive guidance from beginning to end.
+If you don’t have a dedicated provider, you can also implement a simple [**"Login with Google/Microsoft/GitHub/X/..."**](https://example-multi-providers.oidc-spa.dev/) button.

+In **simple terms**, `oidc-spa` is a library that lets you **add authentication** to your Vite (or Create-React-App) project.
+When a user clicks the **"Login"** button in your app's header, call the `login()` method—it's that easy! 😄

+## Why `oidc-spa`?

+Most OIDC providers push their own client libraries:

+-   **Auth0** → `auth0-spa-js`
+-   **Okta** → `okta-auth-js`
+-   **Microsoft Entra ID** → `MSAL.js`
+-   **Keycloak** → `keycloak-js` (no longer actively promoted, planned for deprecation)
+-   **... and so on.**

+These libraries are **tied to a specific provider**.
+But what if you want to:

+✅ Switch OIDC providers without rewriting your authentication logic?
+✅ Develop software that must support multiple environments, where the authentication provider is unknown beforehand.
+✅ Support multiple OIDC providers in the same app?

+Well, we needed a solution so we built one, `oidc-spa`!

+## Features

--   🎓 **Accessible to all skill levels**: No need to be an authentication expert.
-And we're happy to help [on Discord](https://discord.gg/mJdYJSdcm4)!
+-   🎓 **No OIDC/OAuth2 expertise required**: Easy to setup and use.
+If you need help we're here to help [on Discord](https://discord.gg/mJdYJSdcm4)!
--   🛠️ **Simple setup**: No need to define `/login` or `/logout` routes.
-Token refreshing is handled automatically.
+-   🛠️ **Simple setup**: No need to define `/login` or `/logout` routes—token refreshing is automatic, it just works.
--   💬 **Debug messages**: Provides clear feedback on misconfigurations and how to resolve them.
--   🕣 **Auto logout**: Supports session expiration with automatic logout prompts.
+-   🔥 **If an OIDC provider’s official SDK can do it, `oidc-spa` can do it too**- For example, everything you could do with `keycloak-js`, you can do with `oidc-spa`.
+-   💬 **Detailed debug messages**: If your OIDC server is not properly configured, it tells you precisely what’s wrong and what you need to do to fix it.
+-   🕣 **Auto logout with countdown**: "You will be logged out in 10...
+9...
+8..."—users see exactly when their session expires.
--   🚪 **Logout propagation**: Logging out in one tab automatically logs out all others.
+-   🚪 **Logout propagation**: Logging out in one tab logs out all others.
--   ✨ **React integration**: Includes React utilities but works independently as well.
+-   ✨ **Framework-agnostic API**: Works with any UI framework (React, Angular, Vue, Svelte...) and includes an optional React adapter for convenience.
--   📖 **Documentation & examples**: Covers setup, usage, and common scenarios.
+-   📖 **Comprehensive documentation**: Guides and examples for common scenarios.
--   ✅ **Type safety**: Strong TypeScript support with optional Zod integration for JWT validation.
+-   ✅ **Type safety**: Strong TypeScript support with optional [Zod](https://zod.dev/) integration validating the expected shape of the ID token.
--   🔒 **Security**: Uses Authorization Code Flow + PKCE.
-No token storage in `localStorage` or `sessionStorage`.
+-   🔒 **Security-first**: Uses **Authorization Code Flow + PKCE**—No token persistence in `localStorage` or `sessionStorage`.
--   🖥️ **Optional Backend tooling**: Provides utilities for access token validation in JavaScript backends (Node, Deno, WebWorker).
+-   🖥️ **Optional backend utilities**: Provides tools for token validation in JavaScript backends (Node.js, Deno, Web Workers).
--   🔗 **Multi-instance support**: Allows authentication against multiple APIs (using different OIDC clients) within the same application.
+-   🔗 **Multi-instance support**: Run multiple `oidc-spa` instances—for example, to offer **Login with Google OR Microsoft** in the same app.
+-   🍪 **No third-party cookie issues**: Third-party cookies blocked?
+No problem—`oidc-spa` works around it automatically with no special measures needed on your side.

 ## Comparison with Existing Libraries

 ### [oidc-client-ts](https://github.com/authts/oidc-client-ts)

-While `oidc-client-ts` serves as a comprehensive toolkit to support all sort of applications, our library aims to provide a simplified, easy-to-setup adapter specifically tailored for SPAs.
+While `oidc-client-ts` is a comprehensive toolkit designed for various applications, `oidc-spa` is specifically built for SPAs with an easy-to-set-up API.
+But **ease of use** isn't the only difference—`oidc-spa` also provides **out-of-the-box** solutions for features that `oidc-client-ts` leaves up to you to implement, such as:

+-   **Login/logout propagation** across tabs
+-   **Graceful fallback when third-party cookies are blocked**
+-   **Seamless browser back/forward cache (bfcache) management**
+-   **Auto logout countdown** so users can be automatically logged out after a set period of inactivity.
+-   **Ensuring you never get an expired access token error**—even after the computer wakes up from sleep.
+-   **Gracefully handles scenarios where the provider does not issue a refresh token or lacks a logout endpoint** (e.g., Google OAuth)

 ### [react-oidc-context](https://github.com/authts/react-oidc-context)